darkk/redsocks/README.md

 	make USE_CRYPTO_POLARSSL=true

+To compile static binaries (with Tomatoware)

+	make ENABLE_STATIC=true

 Since this variant of redsocks is customized for running with Openwrt, please read documents here (http://wiki.openwrt.org/doc/devel/crosscompile) for how to cross compile.